 - hepatobiliary tract (liver, gallbladder, bile) (0.2 percent to 4 percent)

-People with LS can develop of cancer.
+People with LS can develop

 In the early stages of colon cancer, you may not notice any particular symptoms.
 Symptoms sometimes don’t appear until the cancer has advanced.